 There are plenty of great places for inland fishing in North Carolina in lakes and rivers in addition to coastal saltwater fishing.
 The North Carolina Wildlife Resources Commission provides fishing licenses and it's easy and affordable to get one.
 Getting a fishing license in North Carolina is essential for most anglers over the age of 16 with a few exceptions.

-North Carolina Fishing License Cost
+Cost of a North Carolina Fishing License

-Short Term (10 days) fishing license:
+Short-term (10 days) fishing license:

 - Inland fishing - $5

 - Statewide inland (basic) - $15

 - Statewide coastal - $15